apify/apify-docs/sources/platform/console/settings.md

 ---
 title: Settings
-description: Learn about the Apify Console settings for account, integrations , organization management, and notification preferences.
+description: Learn about the Apify Console settings for the account, integrations, organization management, and notification preferences.
 sidebar_position: 3
 category: platform
 slug: /console/settings
 ---

-**Learn about the Apify Console settings for account, integrations , organization management, and notification preferences.**
+**Learn about the Apify Console settings for the account, integrations, organization management, and notification preferences.**

 ---

 ## Account

-By clicking the **Settings** tab on the side menu, by default, you will be presented with new page where you can view & edit various setting regarding your account, like:
+By clicking the **Settings** tab on the side menu, by default, you will be presented with an Account page where you can view & edit various settings regarding your account, such as:

 * account email
 * username